LunaLikesArt/KleerMailTest/README.md

 <b>Notes</b>

-I wanted to test a few things in this page and show proof of concept:
+I wanted to test a few things on this page and show proof of concept:

 - The ability to create a project from a tile (e.g., Self Mailer with Card) and dismiss it.

 - The ability to create a project from a tile and create a project.

-- The different possibilities to search.
+- The ability to search.

 <br />